Visiting The 7 Natural Wonders Of The World

 Alaska Fairbanks Northern Lights Couple Enjoying Night Sky

-As the only natural wonder not tied to one geographical location, the Northern Lights offer plenty of options to be seen all over the world.
-Unless you are traveling the world on a cruise to Alaska, the trick to seeing them is timing your visit right.
+This is the only one of the 7 Natural Wonders of the World not tied to one geographical location.
+The Northern Lights offer plenty of options to be seen worldwide.
+One of the best ways to view them is to explore Alaska by cruise, and the trick to seeing them is to time your visit right.
 This naturally occurring phenomenon, also known as the aurora borealis, appears as dancing bands or curtains of colored light in the sky.
 The aurora is caused by electrically charged particles that blow into our atmosphere from solar storms, so it's difficult to pinpoint exactly when or where it will appear.
 But research has shown your chance of catching the northern lights is best at certain times of the year in remote, northern places where skies are dark and light pollution is minimal.

 Helicopter Tours above the Harbor of Rio de Janeiro